 Adding small touches of buffalo plaid to your existing Christmas decor is easy.
 Start with your Christmas tree and fireplace mantel and include buffalo plaid accents in a color scheme that will coordinate with your current holiday decorations.

-1. Buffalo Check Christmas Stockings
+1. Buffalo check Christmas stockings

 Easily give your Christmas tree the buffalo check treatment with a tree skirt that features the plaid print.
 Again, you can go bold or subtle, with either small accents of buffalo check or the entire tree skirt made up of the fabric.

-3. Buffalo Check Christmas Ornaments
+3. Buffalo check Christmas ornaments

 Hang a few Christmas tree ornaments featuring the buffalo check print.
 Or add a wide ribbon garland and bows made of buffalo plaid to your Christmas tree to bring out the bold pattern.

-In the family room, bedroom or guest room you can add a touch of buffalo plaid with a woven throw or accent pillows.
-Remember, buffalo plaid mixes well with other patterns and its simple, two-tone color scheme can accommodate a variety of existing color pallets.
+In the family room, bedroom, or guest room, you can add a touch of buffalo plaid with a woven throw or accent pillows.
+Remember, buffalo plaid mixes well with other patterns, and its simple, two-tone color scheme can accommodate a variety of existing color pallets.
 Don’t be afraid to use it in new and unexpected ways to add a cozy, warm feel to the room.

 For your front porch or foyer, you can add a holiday doormat with a buffalo check accent.
 Coordinate your doormat with a buffalo check wreath or simply add a buffalo plaid bow to your front door to complete the look.

 Wall art can be used in any space to add a buffalo check touch to your holiday decor.
-Hang our buffalo ornament sign above the fireplace, in the kitchen or as a holiday accent to your family gallery wall.
+Hang our buffalo ornament sign above the fireplace, in the kitchen, or as a holiday accent to your family gallery wall.

-Our shelf blocks are small, but extremely versatile and when used in the right way, they can be very impactful.
+Our shelf blocks are small but extremely versatile, and when used in the right way, they can be very impactful.
 Place the shelf blocks on the fireplace mantel, add them to any shelf or wall ledge, or use them on your holiday table as a unique centerpiece.

 Bring buffalo check to your front lawn or garden with a garden flag or sign that welcomes guests and visitors to your home with the trendy pattern.

-Adorn your front door, hallway or any wall in your home with a unique slate plaque that features buffalo check in a cozy, winter themed design.
+Adorn your front door, hallway, or any wall in your home with a unique slate plaque that features buffalo check in a cozy, winter-themed design.

-If you’re looking to brighten someone else’s holidays with buffalo check, you have plenty of options too!
 Surprise friends and loved ones with a personalized camping mug that features their name and initial in white and black buffalo plaid.

 Or customize our adorable teddy bear that’s wearing a festive red and black buffalo check hat and scarf.